 This LoopTrigger object can be inherited from ConditionMonitor.
-The existing condition attribute will be extended to include various type of triggers provided in clause 5.2.3.
+The existing condition attribute will be extended to include various type of triggers provided in clause 5.2.3.1.

-The condition will be defined as a datatype containing following information:
+ConditionMonitor can be used to define the performance-based criteria.
+The existing condition attribute will be defined as data type including the following information:

-conditionObject: This is to represent the target node i.e. object for which the performance and fault is to be monitored.
+conditionObject: This is to represent the target node i.e. object for which the performance is to be monitored.